sveetch/django-smart-media/docs/install.rst

     from smart_media.settings import *

-There is no migration to apply.
+There is no migration to apply for this application.

 Settings
 ********